 It’s also important to take caffeine “holidays” or days in which you don’t use caffeine to help resensitize your body to its effects.

-If you want to use caffeine I recommend using a healthy energy drink alternative which combines natural caffeine sources with energy producing vitamins and nutrients.
+If you want to use caffeine I recommend using a healthy energy drink alternative that combines natural caffeine sources with energy-producing vitamins and nutrients.

 This will help keep you full, increase your energy and promote mental clarity.

 - Proper use promotes mental clarity, and focus and may help with weight loss